dkmur/Stats/README.md

 ### 7 Note

-- Not all information stored in tables stats_worker and stats_area is included in Stats menu options, adapt as you see fit. <br>
+- Not all information stored in tables stats_worker and stats_area is included in Stats menu options or Grafana, adapt as you see fit. <br>